 African art > Statues > Statue Ndop

-Incarnation of the king in African art Kuba
+Incarnation of the king in the African art sculpture Kuba.

 Watch the video

-Suring divine origin for his subjects, the king with the visor hairstyle shody is depicted sitting in a suit on the royal stage, unable to touch the ground.
+Alers for his subjects, the king is depicted sitting in a suit on the royal platform, unable to touch the ground.
 This statue considered magical was carved from termite-resistant wood.
-Symbols ibol associated with his reign, allowing him to be identified, surround him, in this case a game, the lywl .
-Small effigies are usually slave figures.
-As leader of both the kingdom and the bushoong chiefdom, "nyim", supernatural abilities from witchcraft or ancestors were attributed to him.
-He therefore ensured the perreanity of his subjects, whether through the harvests, the rain or the birth of the children.
+Symbols ibol associated with his reign, generally identify him.
+As leader of both the kingdom and the bushoong chiefdom, 'nyim', supernatural abilities from witchcraft or ancestors were attributed to him.
+He therefore ensured the peregity of his subjects, whether through the harvests, the rain or the birth of the children.
 These magical attributes, however, were not hereditary.

 On the time the successor to the throne was appointed, he isolated himself with the statue in order to draw the accumulated energy and in turn share it with his subjects.